jonasgaudian/AndroidAutoShortcut/README.md

-Quick Android Auto settings shortcut to add an app icon of Android Auto to the homescreen.
+Quick Android Auto settings shortcut to add an app icon of Android Auto to the home screen.
 Description

 Installation:

-To install the app, either clone project and build the app or download the built .apk file.
+To install the app, either clone project and build the app or download the built app.apk file.